Pondicherry: History

 The colonial period began with the Portuguese, the first Europeans to conduct trade in textiles, in 1521, and subsequently, the Dutch and the Danes in the 17th century.

-The prospering trade of Puducherry attracted the French, and the predominant feature of the town was laid by the French pioneer Francois Martin in the form of a French settlement, in 1674.
+The prospering trade of Puducherry attracted the French, and the predominant feature of the town was laid by the French pioneer François Martin in the form of a French settlement, in 1674.
 In 1693, Puducherry was captured by the Dutch and subsequently restored in 1699, with the Treaty of Ryswick.

-The French acquired Mahe in 1720, Yanam in 1731, and Karaikal in 1738.
+The French acquired Mahé in 1720, Yanam in 1731, and Karaikal in 1738.
 The British captured the city from the French but returned it following the Treaty of Paris, in 1763.
-This Anglo-French war continued until 1814, where France found itself in control of the settlements of Puducherry, Mahe, Yanam, Karaikal, and Chandernagar, even during the British period, until 1954.
+This Anglo-French war continued until 1814, where France found itself in control of the settlements of Puducherry, Mahé, Yanam, Karaikal, and Chandernagor, even during the British period, until 1954.
 It was a reign of 138 years under the French, who on 31 October 1954 left Indian shores following a de facto transfer of power.

 Nearby places such as Arikamedu, Ariyankuppam, Kakayanthoppe, Villianur, and Bahour, which were colonised by the French East India Company over a period of time and later became the union territory of Pondicherry, have recorded histories that predate the colonial period.

 Poduke or Poduca (marketplace) was a Roman trading destination from the third century BCE.
 Poduca has been identified as possibly being Arikamedu (now part of Ariyankuppam), located about 2 mi from the modern city of Pondicherry.
 The area was part of the Pallava Kingdom of Kanchipuram in the 4th century.
 The Cholas of Thanjavur held it from the 10th to the 13th centuries, until it was replaced by the Pandya Kingdom, in the 13th century.
 The Vijayanagar Empire took control of almost all of southern India in the 14th century and maintained control until 1638, when they were supplanted by the Sultan of Bijapur.

 In 1674, the French East India Company set up a trading centre at Pondicherry, and this outpost eventually became the chief French settlement in India.
 The French governor François Martin made remarkable improvements to the city and its commercial ties, facing at the same time strong opposition from the Dutch and the English.
 He entered into extended negotiations with the sultans of Golconda through the intercession of several roving French merchants and doctors who were in favour with the sultan.
 Trading in jewellery and precious stones, which had become highly fashionable in European courts, was one among many activities.
 Five trading posts were established along the south Indian coast between 1668 and 1674.
 The city was separated by a canal into the French Quarter and the Indian Quarter.